Axel Montagne, Ph.D.

 Dany joined the Montagne lab in 2021 as a Wellcome Trust Translational Neuroscience PhD student.
 She is investigating the role of pericytes and endothelial cells in the blood-brain-barrier breakdown observed in small vessel disease and vascular dementia.
 She completed her undergraduate in psychology and neuroscience at Grinnell College, USA, and subsequently pursued a Masters in Stroke Medicine at the Institute of Neurology, University College London.
 She has since been a research assistant in clinical studies of small vessel disease with Prof. Joanna Wardlaw at the University of Edinburgh and continues to collaborate with the Wardlaw group for her PhD.
 In her spare time, Dany loves playing tennis, taking long walks with her dog, cycling, and cooking.

-Dorota is joining the Montagne lab in January 2022 for 4 months.
-Dorota is currently in her final year of Neuroscience studies at the University of Edinburgh.
-She will investigate the degree of both pericyte capillary coverage and BBB permeability in different brain regions in wildtype mice of different ages using post-mortem brain tissue analysis.
-She previously worked with pericytes and mesenchymal stromal cells in mice and humans.
+Dorota joined the Montagne lab in January 2022 to complete her Neuroscience studies at the University of Edinburgh.
+She then stayed as a Research Assistant for a few months.
+She is going to start her PhD in October 2022 and will be investigating the role of different brain pericyte subtypes in health and disease.
+She also previously worked with pericytes and mesenchymal stromal cells in mice and humans.
 In her free time, Dorota enjoys hikes, baking, and reading.